danielbolan/danielbolan.github.io/content/posts/red-waiss-blauw.md

 {{< colorSwatch ad1d25 "Illuminant C" >}} {{< colorSwatch AE1C28 "Illuminant D65" >}}

 Hm.
 Not a whole lot, apparently.
 Algorithm dE00 spits out a ΔE of 0.86 and 1.73, respectively.
 Still!
 It's worth being careful with these things.
 Every Wikipedia article I've seen uses the incorrect D65 illuminant for its sRGB conversion and as far as I can tell, there is zero mention of this corrected color in relation to the Dutch flag anywhere on the internet.
-I highly doubt that I'm the first person to run these calculations but I can't find anyone else who has documented it.
+I highly doubt that I'm the first person to run these calculations but I can't find anyone else who has documented[^5] it.

-(For replication's sake, I ran this calculation with the [colormath python module, version 3.0.0](https://github.com/gtaylor/python-colormath/releases/tag/3.0.0)).
+[^5]: Just for replication's sake, I ran this calculation with the [colormath python module, version 3.0.0](https://github.com/gtaylor/python-colormath/releases/tag/3.0.0).

+It's surprisingly difficult to find an image of the Dutch flag on any central goverment site.
+The central government has a logo that uses a blue similar to its flag, but as far as I can tell it isn't intended to be identical.
+Still, even this specification is confusing.
+It was [at one point specified](https://www.rijkshuisstijl.nl/communicatiemiddelen/bewegwijzering/logo-bewegwijzering) to use {{< inlineColor 123552 >}}, but I think this may be out of date because just about every official website I checked uses {{< inlineColor 154273 >}} instead -- including its own.

+Here's what I _could_ find, at least:

+- [rvo.nl](https://www.rvo.nl/onderwerpen/internationaal-ondernemen/landenoverzicht/luxemburg/factsheet-luxemburg) has a national factbook that uses slightly-off colors for Luxembourg's flag, and (understandably) lacks a listing for the Netherlands.
+I did find [this page](https://www.rvo.nl/caribisch) though, which uses the wrong D65-calculated color.
+- [ind.nl](https://ind.nl/en/Pages/default.aspx) has a flag in the corner for its language selection, which uses the incorrect colors {{< inlineColor d52b1e >}} and {{< inlineColor 01679a >}}.
+- Of the few hundred flags I sampled on Google Images, I didn't find a single one that used the right color. {{< inlineColor 204488 >}} made several appearances, though I'm not exactly sure why.

 ## Conclusion